Resoona/OpenGL-3D-Engine/README.md

 This is my first attempt at building a working engine.
 Expect many bad practices as I figure out how to display anything on the screen.

-Overall goal for this project is to generate terrain and object model loading.
-Post Process Effects to be added afterwards.
+Overall goal for this project is to generate terrain(Grass/Trees/Water) and object model loading(Buildings).
+Additionally implement different lighting techniques to the world.

 Feel free to follow my progress on my website as I post updates to my application!